HaimengBai/431slides/class_24/README.md

     - Build an Activity to be done after Class 24 online.
     - Build Quiz 3.

-1. Tip of the Day
-    - Just want to check a tibble (data frame) to see if there are any missing values?
-        - Instead of using `mice::md.pattern` or `Hmisc::describe` you might try `any(is.na(dataframe)` if all you need is a TRUE (meaning there are missing values) or a FALSE (meaning there are no missing values.)

 2. Today's Agenda
     - Changing the `eda.2sam` function from `Love-boost.R` to the `eda.ksam` function that is now also in `Love-boost.R`
         - See [this PDF](https://github.com/THOMASELOVE/431data/blob/master/Updating_Love-boost.pdf) for details and a demonstration of how to use the new `eda.ksam` function.